korylprince/hassio-apcupsd/apcupsd_net/README.md

 This unofficial add-on gives you the ability to connect an APC UPS to your [Hass.io](https://home-assistant.io/hassio/) device and monitor it with the [apcupsd component](https://home-assistant.io/components/apcupsd/).

-This version of the add-on is for USB UPSs.
+This version of the add-on is for network UPSs.

 # Installation